Geraldine McGahey OBE (Chief Commissioner)

 Stephen Mathews OBE

-Stephen was Chief Executive of The Cedar Foundation, retiring in 2021 after over 30 years service.
-Cedar supports over 3000 individuals and families across NI living with disability, autism and brain injury to live the lives they choose.
-He led Cedar to wide recognition as an EFQM European Excellence Award winner, in 2021 maintaining certification as an Investor in People Platinum organisation.
-Stephen was appointed OBE in the 2010 Birthday Honours for services to people with a disability.
+Stephen was Chief Executive of The Cedar Foundation, retiring in October 2021 after completing over 30 years’ service.
+Cedar supports over 3000 individuals and families across Northern Ireland living with disability, autism and brain injury to live the lives they choose.
+He was appointed OBE in 2010 for services to people with a disability.
 A graduate of the Universities of Ulster and Birmingham he is a Chartered Member of the Chartered Institute of Personnel and Development.
-Stephen is a past Chair of CO3, The Association of 3rd Sector Chief Executives in Northern Ireland.
-He is NI volunteer advisor to UK grant giving charitable foundation The Henry Smith’s Charity.
+He is NI volunteer advisor to UK grant giving charitable foundation The Henry Smith’s Charity, which supports a range of 3rd Sector (NGO) organizations across NI.
+Stephen was appointed to the Patient and Client Council as a Council member in October 2022, and is currently serving as Interim Chair.

 Carmel McKinney OBE